puppetlabs/design-system/source/react/library/card/Card.md

 ### Card Content

 Card content is arbitrary as determined by the needs of the application.
-We provide two convenience components to encode standard patterns: `Card.Title`, which provides a consistently applied card header, and `Card.ActionMenu` which provides selection from a set of card actions, pre-styled in a consistent manner.
+We provide two convenience components to encode standard patterns: `Card.Title`, which provides a consistently applied card header, and `Card.ActionSelect` which provides selection from a set of card actions, pre-styled in a consistent manner.

 ```